 You know how much money you can afford to lose without losing your shirt …

 Then, you’ll need to open a brokerage account to start trading stocks.
 Typically, the brokerage you’ve picked will ask you if you want to open a cash account or a margin account.

-Both accounts will allow you to trade securities, but there are huge differences in the ways those two accounts work, what types of market transactions you can make with them, and how much money you need to invest.
+Both accounts will allow you to trade securities, but — there are huge differences in the ways these two accounts work, what types of market transactions you can make with them, and how much money you need to invest.

-So let’s start at the beginning …
+So, Let’s start at the beginning …

-A cash account, as the name suggests, is a type of account in which you pay the full amount for the stocks you buy.
+- A cash account, as the name suggests, is a type of account in which you pay the full amount for the stocks you buy.

-A margin account, on the other hand, is an account for which your broker lends you money to buy stocks.
+- A margin account, on the other hand, is an account for which your broker lends you money to buy stocks.
 The brokerage uses your account as collateral for that loan, on which you owe interest to your broker.

 With a margin account, you can borrow from your broker up to 50 percent of the purchase price of securities that can be purchased on margin.
 If you have a margin account, you can short stocks, or trade futures and options—things you can’t do with a cash account.

 So before you decide whether you want a cash account or a margin account, take a look first at your investment and trading strategy and your risk tolerance.